LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 essential bricks, and other protocols such as StakeDAO, ParaSwap, Yearn, Convex, \... that compose the primitives to build more complex and personalized products for the end-user, often taking trade-offs between risks and yields.
-Morpho is a middle layer between the two and is not comparable to the rest of the DeFi space.
+LQG is a middle layer between the two and is not comparable to the rest of the DeFi space.

-Morpho optimizes the interest rate market, offering the same services as Compound or Aave with improved rates while guaranteeing the same liquidity and liquidation guarantees.
-It should be expected that rational users of Compound and Aave would eventually switch to the Morpho Protocol to enhance their yields.
-However, Morpho is not a primitive itself, it is a primitive optimizer, an intermediate layer between primitives and end-user endpoints: Protocols (or individuals) using Aave should use the Morpho contract that connects to Aave to have better yields for their users without taking additional market risks!
+LQG optimizes the interest rate market, offering the same services as Compound or Aave with improved rates while guaranteeing the same liquidity and liquidation guarantees.
+It should be expected that rational users of Compound and Aave would eventually switch to the LQG Protocol to enhance their yields.
+However, LQG is not a primitive itself, it is a primitive optimizer, an intermediate layer between primitives and end-user endpoints: Protocols (or individuals) using Aave should use the LQG contract that connects to Aave to have better yields for their users without taking additional market risks!

-Since 80% of Compound/Aave users are protocols, we can expect the same proportion for Morpho-Aave.
-Morpho is thus positioned at the bottom of DeFi's stack, right on top of the primitive.
+Since 80% of Compound/Aave users are protocols, we can expect the same proportion for LQG-Aave.
+LQG is thus positioned at the bottom of DeFi's stack, right on top of the primitive.

 ## Use cases

-Here is a list of non-exhaustive use cases to make the use of Morpho more concrete for the reader.
-Again, the main concept to remember is that wherever a pool-like Compound or Aave is used, you can use Morpho-Compound or Morpho-Aave instead.
+Here is a list of non-exhaustive use cases to make the use of LQG more concrete for the reader.
+Again, the main concept to remember is that wherever a pool-like Compound or Aave is used, you can use LQG-Compound or LQG-Aave instead.

-This is the Morpho Optimizers WhitePaper.
+This is the LQG Optimizers WhitePaper.

 ### Strategists

 Many protocols like Yearn [@yfidoc] or StakeDAO [@stakedaowpp] build strategies to maximize the earnings or minimize the users' costs.
-Such protocols use Compound or Aave and thus can use Morpho-Aave or Morpho-Compound to generate even better returns without taking additional market risks.
+Such protocols use Compound or Aave and thus can use LQG-Aave or LQG-Compound to generate even better returns without taking additional market risks.

 ### Aggregators

 Aggregators constantly try to find the best rates between different supply or borrow markets.
-Remark that if Morpho-Compound is aggregated with Compound, an aggregator will never switch back to Compound.
+Remark that if LQG-Compound is aggregated with Compound, an aggregator will never switch back to Compound.
-Moreover, Morpho's interfaces are the same for Morpho-Compound, Morpho-Aave, and others.
+Moreover, LQG's interfaces are the same for LQG-Compound, LQG-Aave, and others.
 An integrator will be much more friendly with a single interface rather than many.
-This way, one integrator can consider only having the Morpho optimizers aggregated.
+This way, one integrator can consider only having the LQG optimizers aggregated.

 ### Stablecoins